 Category 11 – University/College Police Departments

-The top three agencies in each category will be notified via placement letters and will receive a plaque, a challenge coin, and a hotel stay at the awards ceremony in Orlando.
-Each agency will be entitled to up to five (5) rooms for the event.
-The Champions Cup will be awarded to the agency finishing first in the Champions category.
-A perpetual cup will be presented during the ceremony, with the winning agency’s name engraved on it, and it will remain with the top agency for one year.
-Afterward, the agency will return the Champions Cup to the Florida Law Enforcement Liaison Program, and a miniature version of the cup will be awarded.
-The awards ceremony is scheduled for July 24-25, 2025, in Orlando, Florida.
+The top three agencies in each category will receive placement letters, a plaque, challenge coin, and lodging for the awards ceremony in Orlando.
+Each placing agency will be provided up to five (5) rooms for the event.
+A Champions Cup will be awarded to the top agency in the Champions category.
+A perpetual cup engraved with the winning agency’s name will be presented and retained for one year before being returned.
+A miniature version will be awarded for permanent display by the agency.

 © 2025 Florida Law Enforcement Liaison Program